CRT Procedural Generation

 Each channel = one independent frequency layer.
 Algebraically guaranteed independence.

-Kingdom biome
+GCD biome

 O(1) classify